AdobeDocs/commerce-cloud-service.en/help/getting-started/connect-cli.md

 # Set up local development

 Adobe Commerce environments are Read Only.
-You can write and test code in your local environment using the command line.
+You can write and test code on your local machine using the command line.
 Install the following tools before continuing:

 - [Node.js version 14, 12, or 10](https://nodejs.org/en/download/package-manager/)
 - [Adobe I/O Extensible CLI (AIO)](https://github.com/adobe/aio-cli)
 - [Cloud Manager plugin for AIO](https://github.com/adobe/aio-cli-plugin-cloudmanager)

+Step through the following sections to gather your credentials; use your credentials to create a configuration file; and set default values for your local development environment.

 ## Gather credentials

-Before accessing the Cloud Manager tool and Commerce repository from the command line, you must add a REST API for a server-to-server Service Account integration to your project.
-After this one-time setup, you do not have to authenticate again.
+Your development _project_ is a collection of products and services for customizing your application.
+Before accessing the Cloud Manager tool from the command line, you must add a REST API for a Service Account (server-to-server) integration to your project.

+The Service Account credentials contain a Client ID and secret, Technical Account ID,  Organization ID, and public key.
+These credentials are used to authenticate requests to the Cloud Manager API.
+After this one-time setup, you do not have to add this service and authentication again.

 **To add a service account integration**:

-1. Log in to the Developer Console for your organization.
+1. Log in to the _Developer Console_ for your organization.
 (Location advice TBD)

-1. Select the project.
+1. Select a project.
 Optionally, you can create a project.

 1. Click **[!UICONTROL Add API]**.

 1. Select **[!UICONTROL Experience Cloud]**, choose **[!UICONTROL Cloud Manager]**, and click **[!UICONTROL Next]**.

 1. Select the server-to-server **[!UICONTROL Service Account]** integration.

-1. Select Option 1 and **[!UICONTROL Generate keypair]** to generate a keypair and download the configuration file that contains a copy of your private key.
+1. Select **[!UICONTROL Option 1: Generate keypair]** to generate a keypair and download the configuration file that contains a copy of your private key.

-1. Click Next.
+1. Click **[!UICONTROL Next]**.

 1. Select the **[!UICONTROL Deployment Manager]** product profile.
 (Advisement TBD)

 1. Click **[!UICONTROL Save configured API]**.

-The Service Account credentials contain a Client ID and secret, Technical Account ID,  Organization ID, and public key that are used to authenticate requests to Cloud Manager API.

-## Connect the Cloud Manager API
+## Create a configuration file

-You connect to the Cloud Manager API using the files that you downloaded while creating the service account integration in the _Gather credentials_ section.
+You connect to the Cloud Manager API using the files that you downloaded while adding the Service Account integration in the _Gather credentials_ section.
+The ZIP file includes the `certificate_pub.cert` and `private.key` files.

 **To create a configuration file for CLI integration**:

-1. Create a file named `config.json` and save in your local `.config` folder.
+1. Create a file named `config.json` and save in your local `config` folder.

 1. Open `config.json` and add the following: